 Deemed-to-Comply Performance Criteria development (including a change of use).
-412 ALL VULNERABLE LAND USES IN BUSHFIRE PRO , , , , , , , , , , , , , , , , , , , dition to meeting the requirements of 4.1.1, an appli cation for development approval satisfies the ned-to-Comply provisions if: provisions ns must meet the Deemed-to-Comply .
-C2.1 Any relevant buildings have or will be constructed to the determined BAL, given the APZ permitted under 4.1.1; and C2.2 In cases where the determined BAL is 12.5 or greater, the application is supported by a Bushfire Management Plan and Bushfire Emergency Evacuation Plan consistent with the Guidelines; and C2.3 In cases where the determined BAL is 40 or greater, the development is in a Residential Built Out Area.
-4.1.3 AREA CHANGES OF USE OF EXISTING BUILDINGS TO A VULNER ABLE LAND USE IN A BUSHFIRE PRONE the C pplication for development approval satisfies Deemed-to-Comply provisions if it meets the ned-to-Comply provisions set out in 4.1.1 and . does not n out that, and the City considers that, it is not practicable to upgrade the building to the determined BAL, given an APZ consistent with 4.1.1, the City may consider an APZ larger than required to achieve a determined BAL of 29, having considered the application against the other requirements of 4.1.1; and
+4.1.2 ALL VULNERABLE LAND USES IN BUSHFIRE PRO ONE AF REAS appli dition to meeting the requirements of 4.1.1, an ication for development approval satisfies the med-to-Comply provisions if: Applic s must meet the Deemed-to-Comply C2.1 Any relevant buildings have or will be constructed to the determined BAL, given the APZ permitted under 4.1.1; and C2.2 In cases where the determined BAL is 12.5 or greater, the application is supported by a Bushfire Management Plan and Bushfire Emergency Evacuation Plan consistent with the Guidelines; and C2.3 In cases where the determined BAL is 40 or greater, the development is in a Residential Built Out Area.
+4.1.3 AREA CHANGES OF USE OF EXISTING BUILDINGS TO A VUI NERA BLE LAND USE IN A BUSHFIRE PRONE 4.1.2 • P3.1 (a) visions if: The Bushfire Management Plan set out that, and the City considers that it is not practicable to upgrade the building to the determined BAI given an APZ consistent with 4.1.1 the City may consider an APZ large than required to achieve determined BAL of 29, having considered the application against the other requirements of 4.1.1; and (b) The Bushfire Management Plan set out that, and the City considers that it is not practicable to upgrade the building to the determined BAL, ever given a larger APZ consistent with P3.1 (a), and the Bushfire Management Plan sets our recommendations as to the